Liam Challoner

 Example of paid shopping ads within the shopping tab of Google search.

 The way these paid listings work are you upload a feed, which contains all of the product information Google needs like names, pricing, stock levels etc and you can drive traffic to your site by paying for clicks, typically with Performance Max campaigns these days.
-Whilst it is focussed on online performance, you can even use this to drive customers in-store by detailing local inventory levels.
-These feeds can be managed by feed partners, manually uploaded (which is pretty uncommon as requires accurate stock levels) or might automatically upload based on what CMS you use.
+Whilst it is focused on online performance, you can even use this to drive customers in-store by detailing local inventory levels.
+These feeds can be managed by feed partners, manually uploaded (which is pretty uncommon as requires accurate stock levels) or might automatically upload based on what CMS you use like Shopify.

 Example of free listings / organic product grid in Google Search.